 Don’t use harsh chemicals to remove the odors from your carpet, instead use a combination of white vinegar and water to get rid of persistent doggy aromas.

-The Hoover Power Scrub Deluxe Carpet Washer is the best selling wet vacuum on Amazon Prime and has 4.5 stars out of over 11,000 reviews!
+The Hoover Power Scrub Deluxe Carpet Washer (click to check the current price on Amazon) is the best-selling wet vacuum on Amazon Prime and has 4.5 stars out of over 11,000 reviews!

 We know how much you love your dog, but the same can’t be said for that stinky dog smell that can sink into our carpets.